knappa/steadycellphenotype/README.md

 Computations of steady states of intracellular biological network

-## Work in progress

-A work in progress, so many things are not in their final state.
-But it now does _something_, so it is worth putting it on github.

-There is still plenty to do here.

-partial TODO list:
-* documentation
-* docker stuff
-* about the authors needs some details
-* maybe remove my email address and use github issue page for communications?

 ## Current operation

 The site is implemented in Python 3 using the packages `flask`, `matplotlib`, and `networkx`.
 This is installed by default if you